bacorli2/scrna_workshop/README.md

 **Prerequisites:**
 1. Basic understanding of molecular biology and genomics.
 2. Basic familiarity with the R programming language.
-3. Basic familiarity of github (downloading files etc.).
+3. Basic knowledge of using github (downloading files etc.).
+4. Basic familiarity of RMarkdown.
 <br/>

 **Learning Materials**